 3rd meeting: 10th February 2014:

-Discuss on these survey questions. madam told us to change some places. and also discussed on the geographical plan for our survey.
+Discuss on these survey questions as per comments .
+Professor asked us to do survey on other places to get diverse set of respondents.. and also discussed on the geographical plan for our survey.

 Work done by all the members in this week: